MicrosoftDocs/memdocs/memdocs/intune/enrollment/device-enrollment-program-enroll-ios.md

 ### Choose an authentication method
 Before you create the enrollment profile, decide how you want users to authenticate on their devices: via the Intune Company Portal app, Setup Assistant (legacy), or Setup Assistant with modern authentication.
 Using the Company Portal app or Setup Assistant with modern authentication is considered modern authentication, and has features like multi-factor authentication.

 Intune also supports Just in Time Registration for Setup Assistant with modern authentication, which eliminates the need for the Company Portal app for Azure AD registration and compliance.
-To use JIT Registration, you'll need to create a device configuration policy before you create the Apple enrollemnt profile and configure Setup Assistant with modern authentication.
+To use JIT Registration, you'll need to create a device configuration policy *before* you create the Apple enrollment profile and configure Setup Assistant with modern authentication.
 For how-to steps, see [Set up Just in Time Registration](automated-device-enrollment-authentication.md#set-up-just-in-time-registration).

 Setup Assistant with modern authentication is supported on devices running iOS/iPadOS 13.0 and later.
 Older iOS/iPadOS devices given this profile will instead use Setup Assistant (legacy) for authentication.